Amplicon Metagenomics

 Once the BLAST results are returned we need to do some processing in order to get them in a format where they can be used as a database for the Sequence Classifier.
 We will perform the following steps:

-A. Remove duplicates
+1. Remove duplicates

-B. Download the full hits
+2. Download the full hits

-C. Extract the BLAST HIT regions
+3. Extract the BLAST HIT regions

-D. Create a database for the Sequence Classifier tool
+4. Create a database for the Sequence Classifier tool

-3A.
 Removing Duplicates

-Due to the high stringency of our de novo assembly, it is likely that some OTU’s will have returned the same best Blast hit, so we should check and remove duplicate sequences.
+Due to the high stringency of our de novo assembly, it is likely that some OTU’s will have returned the same best BLAST hit, so we should check and remove duplicate sequences.

-Select the folder containing the Blast hits, then select all the returned Blast hits and go menu Edit -> Find Duplicates.
+Select the folder containing the BLAST hits, then select all the returned BLAST hits and go menu Edit -> Find Duplicates.
 Set the options to;

-Find: Documents with the same name
+• Find: Documents with the same name

-Search Scope: Current Folder
+• Search Scope: Current Folder

-What to do: Select most recently modified duplicates
+• What to do: Select most recently modified duplicates

 This will select all duplicate files.
 Hit delete to remove the duplicates.
 This will have reduced the number of BLAST hits in the folder from 140 to 47.

-3B.
 Download the Hits

-At this stage our Blast hits are only summaries and we need to download the full sequences.
+At this stage our BLAST hits are only summaries and we need to download the full sequences.
 Select all sequences in the Document Table and hit the Download Full Sequence/s button.
 This may take a minute or so to complete.

-3C.
 Extract the Hits region

-To keep our database small and speed up the classification process we will now extract only the regions of the Blast hits relevant to our amplicon.
+To keep our database small and speed up the classification process we will now extract only the regions of the BLAST hits relevant to our amplicon.

-To do this, select all sequences in the Document Table, click on the Annotations tab, and under Type, select Blast Hit.
-Click in the table and use control/command-A to select all, then click the Extract button to extract all Blast hit regions to a sequence list file.
+To do this, select all sequences in the Document Table, click on the Annotations tab, and under Type, select BLAST Hit.
+Click in the table and use control/command-A to select all, then click the Extract button to extract all BLAST hit regions to a sequence list file.

 The list file created will by default have a name something like “Extraction of 47 annotations”.

-3D.
 Creating the database

 This step is very simple.
 We will simply place the list file we just created into a new folder to “create” a 16S database.